Skip to main content

 More Than a Pilot Certificate

-Flying builds a mindset that transfers to every field:
+For one thing, flying builds a mindset that transfers to every field:

 • Procedural, analytical thinking — pilots are trained to be methodical